tedana’s denoising approach

 Note

-might not yield perfect results on your data.
-Consider kic
+The default option aic might not yield perfect results on your data.

 There is no definitively right number of components, but, for typical fMRI datasets, if the PCA